 Hunsley Primary asks Parents / Carers to:

-Home learning at Hunsley Primary focuses on reading, writing, maths and science.
-Project work across all foundation subjects is carried out in school and we won’t ask you to do this at home as a set task – we do, however encourage children to engage in this kind of additional learning if they wish to and then to share that with school during Show and Tell sessions.
+Home learning at Hunsley Primary focuses on practising reading, writing and maths.
+Learning across all foundation subjects is carried out in school and we won’t ask you to do this at home as a set task – we do, however encourage children to engage in this kind of additional learning if they wish to and then to share that with school during Show and Tell sessions.

-We feel that these fundamental areas of learning (English, maths, science) are so significant that they support and accelerate learning in all other curriculum areas.
+We feel that these fundamental areas of learning (English and maths) are the key to unlocking all subjects and that children benefit from fluency practice at home.
 As in school, activities for learning at home will be inclusive and personalised to meet the needs and abilities of each child and give opportunities for stretch and challenge.

 At home, children should read with parents, using their own books, library books and specifically school reading books, Bug Club.
 These resources are available online and also in hard copy books.
 Parents can encourage their child to discuss the story and make predictions.
 Parents and children can ask and answer questions about the book, its characters, settings and events in the story.